-As the Chief Election Officer, it is the duty of the City Clerk to conduct Municipal Elections in accordance with the Tustin City Code, the Elections Code, and the Political Reform Act of 1974.
+As the Election Officer, it is the duty of the City Clerk to conduct Municipal Elections in accordance with the Tustin City Code, the Elections Code, and the Political Reform Act of 1974.
 General municipal elections are held in November of the even number years.
 The City Clerk is the filing officer for Campaign Disclosure and conflict of interest statements required by the Fair Political Practices Commission.

 Tustin City Code

 The City Clerk's Office coordinates updating the Tustin City Code.
 The City Code is a compilation of city laws and regulations and is accessible at City Hall and online.

-The City Clerk's Office coordinates the recruitment process for the City's Planning Commission, the Parks and Recreation Commission, and the Audit Committee.
+The City Clerk's Office coordinates the recruitment process for the City's Planning Commission, Community Services Commission, Audit Commission, Building Board of Appeals, and Public Art Committee.
 Vacancy notices are posted at city hall, at the library, online and published in The Tustin News newspaper.
 Applications must be submitted by an established deadline and may be accompanied by a resume.